Jyrki Jokipakka

-Jyrki Jokipakka (/ˈjɜrki joʊkᵻˈpækə/ YUR-kee-_-yoh-ki-PAK-ə, born 20 August 1991) is a Finnish professional ice hockey defenceman who is under contract to Ilves of the Liiga.
+Jyrki Jokipakka (/ˈjɜrki joʊkᵻˈpækə/ YUR-kee-_-yoh-ki-PAK-ə, born 20 August 1991) is a Finnish professional ice hockey defenceman who is under contract to Adler Mannheim of the Deutsche Eishockey Liga (DEL).
 He was selected by the Dallas Stars in the seventh round (195th overall) of the 2011 NHL Entry Draft.

 Playing career

 Jokipakka made his professional debut in his native Finland with Ilves Tampere of the Finnish Liiga after playing with his hometown club as a youth.
-On 14 June 2012, Jokipakka was signed to a three-year entry level contract with the Dallas Stars.
+On 14 June 2012, Jokipakka was signed to a three-year entry-level contract with the Dallas Stars.
 He was then loaned back to his original club Ilves for the 2012–13 season.

 In his first North American season in 2013–14, Jokipakka was assigned to American Hockey League affiliate, the Texas Stars.
 He remained with Texas for the duration of the campaign posting 5 goals and 21 points in 68 games from the blueline.
 He also contributed with 5 assists in 21 post-season games in helping Texas claim their first Calder Cup championship.

 During the 2014–15 season, Jokipakka made his NHL debut with the Stars on 24 October 2014, against the New Jersey Devils at the Prudential Center.